-Those new to the sport must try to understand that saltwater fly fishing is not a rational sport!
-Who travels thousands of miles to distant parts of the world, spends endless hours pursuing fish that are difficult to see and even more difficult to catch?
+Those new to this sport should try to understand that saltwater fly fishing is not a rational sport!
+Who travels thousands of miles to distant parts of the world, spends endless hours pursuing fish that are difficult to see and even harder to catch?
 The Saltwater Flyfisher.

-A key concept to keep in mind is that good equipment is a great deal easier to learn with than many of the budget options.
+A fundamental concept to keep in mind is that the right stuff is a great deal easier to learn with than many of the budget options.
 If you go the less-expensive route, the learning phase can be considerably longer.
-Saltwater fly fishing puts extreme demands on gear and the better gear simply performs much better, making your initiation more rewarding and fulfilling.
-Buying the less-expensive gear can work, but given the amount of time you have to learn, the better gear will get you there much faster.
+Saltwater fly fishing puts extreme demands on gear and the better gear just performs much better, making your initiation more rewarding and fulfilling.
+Buying the less-expensive equipment can work, but given the amount of time you have to learn, the better gear will get you there much faster.

 Our recommendation is to buy the best equipment you can afford without missing mortgage or tuition payments.
 You will learn faster and have more fun.
 Also important to remember is that most of the premium gear carries a lifetime guarantee.
 If you have access to a local fly fishing shop, they may rent premium gear so you can fish with it before deciding to buy.